Christopher Jones arrested for University of Virginia shooting that killed three

 As a talented wide receiver Davis was added to the 2022 Comeback Player of the Year Watch List just last month.

-Originally from Dorchester, South Carolina, he played wide receiver and safety at Woodland High School before he was selected to play in South Carolina’s North-South all-star game.
+Originally from South Carolina, the third year student played wide receiver and safety at Woodland High School before he was selected to play in South Carolina’s North-South all-star game.

+Chandler was a second year student from Virginia Beach, Virginia, and a former University of Wisconsin wide receiver who played for University of Wisconsin football team in 2020 and 2021 seasons

 Register for free to continue reading